Without a map - An Irish Photo Adventure

 This Trip is For You if You:

-Want to photograph the authentic Ireland
+Want to photograph authentic Ireland beyond the usual tourist paths

 In Ireland, talking about the weather isn’t just small talk, it’s a way of life.